Centre for Health and Society

 As part of our mission, the Centre emphasises partnership and engagement between academics and the community, voluntary, faith, and social enterprise (VCFSE) sector, service providers such as the NHS, as well as local, regional, and national government.
 At the heart of our 'engaged scholarship' is our commitment to work with a wide range of external stakeholders who act as co-producers and users of knowledge.

-To meet our aim of providing real-world change, the Centre also works directly with policymakers, as well as key stakeholders from the public, third, and private sectors.
-Our collaborative approach helps position the Centre for Health and Society as an influential voice in health policy locally, regionally, and nationally.
+Our collaborative approach helps to position the Centre for Health and Society as an influential voice in health policy locally, regionally, nationally, and globally.

 At the Centre we work in partnership with regional, national and international colleagues and organisations to examine the relationship between health and society.
 All of our research is guided by our key strategic priorities, which centre on reducing inequalities in health and well-being through co-produced research and research translation.